adrianocastro189/stormwind-library/documentation/docs/resources/commands/commands-handler.md

 ---
 sidebar_position: 3
-title: Command Handler
+title: Commands Handler
 ---

-The command handler is a class that intercepts all commands registered by an addon.
+The commands handler is a class that intercepts all commands registered by an addon.
 That allows the library to parse arguments and trigger the registered callbacks.